I don't usually write about cards from the Junk Era. All Vintage Cards is, of course, dedicated to 'vintage' cards.

 Investment Potential: 4.5 out of 10

-A Donruss subset that wasn't all that popular, the issue had lower production than the normal 87 Donruss set and PSA had graded only a fraction of the cards--2600+ copies with 237 PSA 10's, thus a much lower population than many, but still an oddball set.
-Note there was a much rarer error card that featured an image of Johnny Ray-but I wouldn't be looking at that one as an investment.
+Note there was a much rarer error card that featured an image of Johnny Ray-but I wouldn’t be looking at that one as an investment.

-Barry Bonds Rookie Card Values
+Are Barry Bonds Rookie Cards Worth Anything?

 Barry Bonds Most Valuable Rookie Cards